 Canyon View Pueblito

-Located at the very northern tip of a mesa which sepeartes Johnson and Tafoya Canyons, this pueblito is situated on a sandstone outcrop with views over Largo and Johnson Canyons.
-The site includes a two room masonry pueblito and one, possibly two hogans.
+Located at the very northern tip of a mesa which seperates Johnson and Tafoya Canyons, this pueblito is situated on a sandstone outcrop with views over Largo and Johnson Canyons.
+The site includes a two room masonry pueblito (Rooms 1 and 2) and one, possibly two hogans.
 The masonry pueblito may have been two stories tall (Powers and Johnson 1987).

 : Ceramics include Dinetah Gray, Gobernador Polychrome with a few shereds of Jemez Black-on-white and Acoma wares (Towner 1997).